 Learn Overview

-Snyk Learn enables AppSec to assign secure coding lessons and track learner progress at scale.
+Snyk Learn enables AppSec teams to assign secure coding lessons and track learner progress at scale.

-This project focused on improving how assignments are created and monitored, particularly for enterprise teams managing training across multiple learners.
+This project focused on improving how assignments are created and monitored for enterprise teams managing training across large groups of engineers.

-My role: I led end-to-end product design for the assignment experience, partnering closely with product and engineering to define scope, explore solutions, and deliver a focused V1 release.
+My role: I led end-to-end product design for the Assignments experience, partnering closely with product and engineering to define scope, explore solutions, and deliver a focused V1 release.

 Product Designer